Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transport in Seaford Rise - Moana shows that there are 63 active transport stops currently operating.
+The analysis of public transport in Seaford Rise - Moana shows that there are currently 63 active transport stops operating.
 These stops serve a mix of bus routes, with a total of 17 individual routes providing service to the area.
-The combined weekly passenger trips across all these routes amount to 897.
+The collective weekly passenger trips facilitated by these routes amount to 897.

-The accessibility of transport in this region is rated as good, with residents on average located approximately 205 meters from their nearest transport stop.
-The service frequency averages out to 128 trips per day across all routes, which translates to about 14 weekly trips per individual stop.
+The accessibility of transport in this region is rated as good, with residents typically located approximately 205 meters from their nearest transport stop.
+On average, there are 128 trips per day across all routes, which equates to about 14 weekly trips per individual stop.

 Frequently Asked Questions - Transport